 Northwest School of Wooden Boatbuilding maintains an official transcript for all currently and formerly enrolled students (graduates as well as terminated or withdrawn students).
 Upon graduation, termination, or withdrawal, each student will be given a copy of their transcript.
 The transcript includes, at a minimum, the program of study; the date of program entry; the date of graduation, termination or withdrawal; and the clock or credit hours and grades earned.
 An official transcript is available to students upon request and in accordance with the school's policies.
+Transcript copies are retained for a minimum of 50 years and are available free of charge.
 To request a copy of an academic transcript, a student must complete a Transcript Request form.
 Forms may be obtained from the Student Services Manager at studentservices@nwswb.edu or by calling the school at (360) 385-4948.